spiral/docs/odm/basics.md

 > There is also `pull`, `addToSet` operations.

 ## Delete Documents
-You can delete any existed Document by executing it's method "delete".
-There is not much to talk about it.
+You can also delete any existing Document by executing it's method "delete".

 ## Events and Traits
-As DataEntity model, Document declares few [events] (/components/events.md) which you can handle to track or change model behaviour:
+In the DataEntity model, Document declares a few [events] (/components/events.md) that you can track or change the models behaviour:

 Event                   | Context                                   | Return | Description
 ---                     | ---                                       | ---    | ---